-Critical evaluation of the total transport experience, including the quality of connections between travel modes, the convenience, comfort and attractiveness of transport hubs, and solicit feedback from tourists will be taken to better understand the problems they encounter and potential ways to enhance their experience.
+The Policy accords highest value to tourist experience.
+In order to improve the tourist experience, critical evaluation of the total transport experience, including the quality of connections between travel modes, the convenience, comfort and attractiveness of transport hubs, and solicit feedback from tourists will be taken to better understand the problems they encounter and potential ways to enhance their experience.